- Home

 Source, Treatment and Distribution

 Lambourn water system receives its water from three groundwater wells.
 The water is pumped up to the treatment building where there are provisions for the water to go through a greensand filtration system for the treatment of iron and manganese.
-A pilot project was started on September 11, 2017 to bypass the greensand filters and use a sequestering agent for the treatment of the iron and manganese.
-Click here to read more about the pilot project.
+Since September 2017, a sequestering agent has been used for the treatment of the iron and manganese in the supply water.
 The water receives chlorine disinfection before being pumped to two reservoirs and fed to the distribution as required by the customers.

 Water Quality Testing